-Receive due process by knowing the charges made against him/her, giving an explanation of his/her actions, presenting his/her view in all disciplinary actions and by presenting evidence.
+Receive due process by knowing the charges made against him/her, explaining his/her actions, presenting his/her view in all disciplinary actions and by presenting evidence.
 He/she may also appeal a disciplinary decision.

 Remain in the school program if married, parent, or pregnant.